 7. Quality Basic Items (T-Shirts, Socks, etc.)

 Goes without saying, right?
 The difference is that most guys hang onto the same t-shirts for years, and they end up getting dingy as all holy hell.
 Pit stains, bacterial growth embedded in the fibers, and just a run-down ratty feeling.
-Socks, boxer briefs, all of the above, your basic items, are susceptible to running ragged and just feeling awful on your body.
+Socks or no show socks, boxer briefs, all of the above, your basic items, are susceptible to running ragged and just feeling awful on your body.

 It’s best to go through your basics at least once a year and do a cleansing.
 Bacteria build up in your clothes as time goes on, and it can’t properly be lifted by standard detergent alone.
 Cotton absorbs, and most essentials are made of cotton.
 Get higher quality essentials to prolong their life, but to also keep you comfortable throughout each and every day.

 Hawaiian shirts are still in, and they’re not going anywhere.
 This isn’t the vacation episode of Full House: you can rock these and you should rock these.
 There’s a ton of ways you can pair one of these with some stellar chinos for a business casual look, or toss them together with a pair of flip-flops to keep it real and enjoy the beach.

 This is how you transition from working stiff to weekend bliss in a matter of seconds.
 They’re simple, made of versatile materials, and allow you to transition from nine-to-five into “Guys, where’s the high-dive?” in no time at all.
 Head out, enjoy your weekend or much-earned vacation, and look like a Nordstrom model while doing it.